appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/send-messages-between-your-app-and-appsmith.md

 ---
 description: This page demonstrates how to establish communication between the embedded Appsmith app and your App.
-title: CCommunicate with Embedded Appsmith
+title: Communicate with Embedded Appsmith
 hide_title: true
 ---
 <!--vale off-->